 Most early games relied on the console's 2 KB internal memory to save data; this was the first time game saves could be stored internally within a console.
 The TurboDuo later increased the internal memory for save data to 192 KB.
 An additional device to store save data was also released, the Memory Base 128.
 This was the first device to allow game saves to be stored externally from the console or games themselves.

-NEC released the Arcade Card in the early 1990s which greatly increased the system's RAM, giving it up to 2304 KB of memory.
+NEC released the Arcade Card expansion in 1994.
+It greatly increased the system's RAM, giving it up to 2304 KB of memory.
 The Arcade Card expansion, however, was never released in the U.S.

 Despite having an 8-bit CPU, the Arcade Card's increased memory allows its graphical quality to greatly exceed its 16-bit rivals, the Super Famicom and Sega Mega Drive, though not quite as advanced as the more expensive Neo Geo.
 The increased memory also allows full-motion video at a much higher quality than the Sega CD.